 I have worked hard to make this the most effective and convenient educational experience possible.
 The Internet is still a novel learning environment, but in one sense it is no different than a traditional college class: how much and how well you learn is ultimately up to you.
 You will succeed if you are diligent about keeping up with the class schedule and if you take advantage of opportunities to communicate with me, as well as with your fellow students.
 It's important to log into the course at least three times a week (on different days) in order to check your course e-mail, the discussions, and any course announcements that I've posted.
 Falling out of touch with course happenings for weeks at a time is a big way to jeopardize your chances of success in an online course.

-You also need to have an active Penn State Access Account user ID and password (used to access the on-line course resources).
+You need to have an active Penn State Access Account user ID and password (used to access the online course lessons and other materials).
 If you have any questions about obtaining or activating your Penn State Access Account, please contact the World Campus.

 Three components of assessment will comprise your final grade in METEO 3: